 Unfortunately, the numbers of many native pollinators are declining.
 They are threatened by habitat loss, disease, climate change, and the excessive and inappropriate use of pesticides.
-As a result research and conservation actions supporting native pollinators are increasingly active.
+As a result, research and conservation efforts to support pollinators have increased.
 Honey bee colony losses have significantly impacted beekeepers.
 Parasites, disease, pesticide use, insufficient nutrition, and transportation practices all impact honey bee health, and this in turn can impact the commercial pollination services honey bees provide.
 The efforts to understand the threats to commercial bees should help us understand other pollinators and their roles in the environment as well.